Let’s talk about the menopause. In this article, we will discuss the signs and symptoms of the menopause and its impact on your sleep.

 Menopause and sleep

 Night sweats occur as a result of hot flushes during the night.
 A hot flush makes you feel very hot, very suddenly, normally lasting no longer than a few minutes.
 When they occur at night, they can disrupt sleep, which can lead to irritability and a lack of concentration during the day.

 Treatments for the menopause

-There are also a number of natural remedies for menopause and night sweats as well as simple lifestyle changes you can make to ease the symptoms of menopause:
+There are also a number of natural remedies for menopause and night sweats, as well as simple lifestyle changes that you can make to ease the symptoms of menopause:

 - Regular exercise – as well as boosting mood, regular exercise will help you avoid putting on weight and has been shown to reduce menopause symptoms.

-- Healthy diet – during the menopause decreased oestrogen levels also causes a decrease in calcium, which can affect bone strength.
+- Healthy diet – during the menopause, decreased oestrogen levels also cause a decrease in calcium, which can affect bone strength.
 A healthy balanced diet will keep bones and muscles strong.

-- Stop smoking – not only can smoking cause earlier onset of the menopause it can cause hot flushes to be more severe.
+- Stop smoking – not only can smoking cause earlier onset of the menopause, but it can also cause hot flushes to be more severe.

 - Keep cool – wear light clothing and opt for light bedding to keep you cool at night time.

-- Relax – stress can be a hot flush trigger and affect your sleep
+- Relax – stress can trigger hot flushes and affect your sleep.